-For additional information, see Step 2 - Auction qualification^{xi}.
+For additional information, see Step 2 - Auction qualificationix.

-Applicants for auction qualification will be required to provide an indication of the agreed quantity of ACCUs they would deliver during the delivery period, along with evidence of their capacity to deliver ACCUs from current holdings and/or from the ERF project's expected abatement in that period.

-- This indication is used by the agency to make a preliminary assessment of the abatement offer.
+- Applicants for auction qualification will be required to provide an indication of the agreed quantity of ACCUs they would deliver during the delivery period, along with evidence of their capacity to deliver the quantity of ACCUs from the nominated project and its ACCU holdings.
+Fixed Delivery contracts can also provide evidence of their capacity to deliver from ACCU holdings other than from the nominated project, and from other projects that are either uncontracted at the time of delivery or that have an excess supply not already supporting an existing contract. - This indication is used by the agency to make a preliminary assessment of the abatement offer.
 The agency may seek to negotiate refinements to the proposed commercial terms and/or the indicated quantity or seek additional evidence to support the indicated quantity. - Modelling information can be provided to support the likely abatement that an ERF project can deliver, or other evidence may be provided for methods or projects where modelling is not available.

 Applications for a Fixed Delivery contract will have the opportunity to negotiate conditions precedent as part of the auction qualification.
-Optional Delivery contracts cannot be subject to conditions precedent.
+Optional Delivery contracts cannot have conditions precedent.